DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/fullScreen.md

 Specifies whether or not to display the widget in full-screen mode.

 ---
-If the **Diagram** widget is contained in a frame, the **fullScreen** option can be set in a user-generated event handler (button click, a key press) because of security reasons.
+If the **Diagram** widget is contained in a frame, the **fullScreen** option can be set in a user-generated event handler (a button click, a key press) for security reasons.